 If used well, it will:

-Tell you what you need to do to thrive and
+• Tell you what you need to do to thrive

 This last item is often the most critical.
-For example, during a decision-making process, ask, “Which choice brings us closer to achieving our mission?
+For example, during decision-making, ask, “Which choice brings us closer to achieving our mission?
 Why?”
 When resources are limited, you can use the mission statement in this way to help you say “no” to exciting but off-target opportunities.

 Select some of the following questions to ask during a mission statement session:

-In all honesty, work.
+In all honesty–work.
 Good mission statements are short, memorable, and inspiring.
-Usually, they take a combination of group discussion, individual wordplay, and time to percolate.
-Once you have input from others, and have narrowed down your words to a handful of choices, place these ideas on stickies.
-Post them around your work area to look at for several days, stopping to replace terms and rewrite as you move through your workday.
+Usually, they combine group discussion, individual wordplay, and time to percolate.
+Once you have input from others and have narrowed your words to a handful of choices, place these ideas on stickies.
+Post them around your work area to look at for several days, stopping to replace terms and rewrite them as you move through your workday.

 Our organization …